 There will be one on-site field trip to the Observatory Science Centre, now a charity-owned science education centre, but until a few years before the BISC was set up, the site of the former Royal Greenwich Observatory, after its transfer from the original Greenwich site of that institution.
 We also expect to arrange informal visits to the Space Geodesy Facility near Bader Hall, and may have a brief guest talk from the Facility's Director, Dr Graham Appleby, during one of our classes.

-Several night-sky observation sessions - using telescopes, binoculars, and the naked-eye - will also be organized, giving students multiple opportunities to attend when convenient for them; because of the vagaries of the weather, exact dates cannot be fixed in advance.
-Given the many demands on student time, it will not be compulsory to attend these sessions, which are intended mainly to stimulate interest in the subject; however, the final exam will include a section of short questions relating to such night-sky sessions, of which students will choose a subset to answer - thus providing an incentive for participation; students who have attended at least one or two sessions over the term (unlike students who have attended none) should have no difficulty in selecting some questions that they can answer.
+Several night-sky observation sessions -- using telescopes, binoculars, and the naked-eye -- will also be organized, giving students multiple opportunities to attend when convenient for them; because of the vagaries of the weather, exact dates cannot be fixed in advance.
+These sessions are intended mainly to stimulate interest in the subject, and will not involve formal assessment.

-A London field trip is planned to visit the original Royal Greenwich Observatory site, the Science Museum, and the Natural History Museum; whilst at the Science Museum, we expect to watch a 20-minute 3D IMAX movie on the Hubble Space Telescope.
-The Royal Greenwich Observatory is rich in the history of astronomy: two particular topics are the “Longitude Problem”, and the discovery of the planet Neptune (the existence of which was predicted by Adams in England, and Le Verrier in France, using calculus).
+A London field trip is planned to visit the original Royal Greenwich Observatory site, the Science Museum, and the Natural History Museum.
+The Royal Greenwich Observatory is rich in the history of astronomy: two particular topics are the “Longitude Problem” (the problem of measuring longitude at sea), and the discovery of the planet Neptune (the existence of which was predicted by Adams in England, and Le Verrier in France, using calculus).
 Five roads on the Castle estate are named after “Astronomer Royals'' who worked at Greenwich: Flamsteed (of whom there is a bust in the Castle's formal gardens), Maskelyne (a supporter of the "Lunar Distance Method'' for finding longitude), Halley (of Halley's comet fame), Bradley (credited with several important astronomical discoveries), and Airy (who failed to follow up on predictions of a new planet by Adams).

 On each trip, a questionnaire will be handed out, requiring students to answer as many of the questions as possible, partly by exploring the sites, and partly by reading the course textbook, course notes, and Internet sources.
 Students can collaborate on the answers if they wish, and will have about ten days to do the assignment for each field-trip, but should be aware that similar questions will be set in the midterm and final exams, so that students who have not made a serious effort during field trips will be at a disadvantage.
 Some questions may be multiple-choice, whereas others may require phrases, short sentences, or paragraphs as answers.